alfredxtan/AI6126-Advanced-Computer-Vision/Individual Assignmen 1/README.md

 This folder contains solutions to the first homework assignment.
-The questions involved the problem with non-normalized multi-regression, calculatino of parameters in CNN, and batch normalization
+The questions involved the problem with non-normalized multi-regression, calculation of parameters in CNN, and batch normalization